 Strabismus, also known as crossed eyes, is caused by the two eyes failing to maintain proper alignment.
 This means that when you’re looking at something, one eye looks directly at the object while the misaligned eye looks in a different direction.
 This can be inwards (esotropia), outwards (exotropia), upwards (hypertropia) or downwards (hypotropia), depending on the type of strabismus you have.
-Not everyone who suffers with strabismus has it all the time – it can be an intermittent problem that sometimes affects just one eye or both interchangeably.
+Not everyone who suffers from strabismus has it all the time – it can be an intermittent problem that sometimes affects just one eye or both interchangeably.
 So, what causes this condition, and can it be treated?

 Symptoms of Strabismus

 The main sign of strabismus is the visible misalignment of the eyes.
-When this misalignment is really obvious, it’s known as ‘large-angle’ strabismus which refers the angle of deviation between both eyes.
+When this misalignment is really obvious, it’s known as ‘large-angle’ strabismus which refers to the angle of deviation between both eyes.
 Smaller deviations are referred to as ‘small-angle’.
 While it may seem contradictory, it’s actually small-angle strabismus that causes the most noticeable visual symptoms for the individual, including headaches, eye strain and an inability to read comfortably.
 In children, these side effects can cause difficulties in learning and their academic development if left untreated.

 However, large-angle strabismus doesn’t usually cause these symptoms as there is virtually no attempt from the brain to try and align the eyes.
 Both of the conditions can take their toll on the self-esteem and psychological impact of the patient though.
 It can lead to embarrassment, awkwardness, ridicule from others and difficulty in keeping eye contact with other people.